-If you need these services, please call Blue Cross and Blue Shield of Texas at (800) 252-8039, TTY 711, or you may call ERS.
+If you need these services, please call BCBSTX at (800) 252-8039 (TTY: 711), or you may call ERS.

-If you believe that Blue Cross and Blue Shield of Texas has failed to provide these services or discriminated in another way on the basis of race, color, national origin, sex, age, or disability you can file a grievance in writing by mail or email with the Civil Rights Coordinator identified below.
+If you believe that BCBSTX has failed to provide these services or discriminated in another way on the basis of race, color, national origin, sex, age, or disability you can file a grievance in writing by mail or email with the Civil Rights Coordinator identified below.
 A grievance must be sent within 60 calendar days of the date that you become aware of the discriminatory action and contain the name and address of the person filing it along with the problem and the requested remedy.